 As a state, Alaska has a high rate of student transiency, meaning that students commonly move around from place to place across Alaska.
 In order to decrease duplicate students in the DRC INSIGHT Portal and avoid students repeating parts of the test, District Test Coordinators must follow appropriate procedures in handling these students.
 These procedures should be followed regardless of testing mode (computer-based or paper-based).
-It is important to note that the following considerations need only be applied AFTER the Paper-Based (January 20-January 31, 2020) and Computer-Based (March 2-March 13, 2020) Test Setup Windows for PEAKS and the Alaska Science Assessment when students are added to the DRC INSIGHT Portal.
+It is important to note that the following considerations need only be applied AFTER the Paper-Based (January 25-February 5, 2021) and Computer-Based (March 1-March 12, 2021) Test Setup Windows for PEAKS when students are added to the DRC INSIGHT Portal.